DivyaKarade/OmicLearn/docs/METHODS-|-2.-Feature-selection.md

 ### [2.
 4. k-best (f_classif)](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html#sklearn.feature_selection.f_classif)

-Here,  an estimate for the ANOVA (ANalysis Of VAriance) F-value is as the k-score.
+Here,  an estimate for the ANOVA (ANalysis Of VAriance) F-value is used as the k-score.